 Cosmopolitanism is a controversial term that has recently re-emerged in a wide range of social, political, and cultural contexts.
 For some commentators, it is associated primarily with new visions of global democracy; for others, it is a term which challenges conventional notions of belonging, identity, and social engagement.
 These papers reveal a complex, contested set of ideas.
 Diversity is a term no less multiple in its meanings and connotations.
 It is both a subject appropriate to learning outcomes and an ethical imperative.
 The natures of cosmopolitanism and diversity are, therefore, neither single nor simple.

 These essays present a collective awareness that simple solutions simply do not work and nor do they have simple impacts.
 Collectively, the essays demonstrate the fact that these topics need to be part of a revised study abroad agenda.

-To download your FREE copy of Cosmopolitanism and Diversity: Concepts, Practices and Policies in Education Abroad publication, please complete the form.
+To download your FREE copy of our Cosmopolitanism and Diversity: Concepts, Practices, and Policies in Education Abroad publication, please complete the form.